Majramos/awesome/TOPICS.md

 *   [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
 *   [AdnanHodzic/auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq) - Automatic CPU speed & power optimizer for Linux

-## database

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 ## db

 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.